359th Infantry Regiment (United States): World War I

 The 359th Infantry Regiment was constituted for World War I at Camp Travis, Texas on August 5, 1917 as a unit of the National Army.
 It was organized in September and assigned to the 180th Infantry Brigade, a unit of the 90th Division.
 After completing individual and collective training, the regiment served in France during the war, including duty in the Villers-en-Haye, Battle of Saint-Mihiel, duty in the Puvenelle Sector of Lorraine, and the Meuse–Argonne offensive.
 The regiment remained in Europe for post-war occupation duty following the Armistice of November 11, 1918 and was demobilized at Camp Bowie, Texas on June 24, 1919.

 Post-World War I

-On June 24, 1921, the regiment was reconstituted in the Organized Reserves with headquarters in Dallas and assigned to the 90th Infantry Division.
+On June 24, 1921, the regiment was reconstituted in the Organized Reserve with headquarters in Dallas and assigned to the 90th Infantry Division.
+The regiment was initiated in November 1921 with regimental headquarters at Dallas, Texas.
+Subordinate battalion headquarters were concurrently organized as follows: 1st Battalion at Dallas; 2nd Battalion at Marshall, Texas; and 3rd Battalion at Greenville, Texas.
+The regimental band was organized in 1923 at Dallas.
+The regiment typically conducted inactive training period meetings at the Liggett Building, the Federal Building, or the US Terminal Annex building in Dallas.
+Conducted summer training with the 9th and 23rd Infantry Regiments at Fort Sam Houston or Camp Bullis, Texas.
+Conducted infantry Citizens Military Training Camps at Fort Sam Houston or Camp Bullis as an alternate form of summer training.
+Conducted annual contact camps at the Greenville Lake Country Club during the fall or winter months.
+The primary ROTC feeder school for new Reserve lieutenants for the regiment was the North Texas Agricultural College.

 On March 25, 1942, the 359th was called to active service for participation in World War II and was organized and trained at Camp Barkeley, Texas.